Balastrong/myntenance/README.md

 # Myntenance

-> Your next side project won't fail as usual
+> Your next side project won't fail this time 💡

 ## What is Myntenance?